dotnet/vscode-csharp/README.md

 ### Supported Operating Systems for Debugging

-* Currently, the C# debugger supports the following operatings systems:
+* Currently, the C# debugger supports the following operating systems:

   * Windows (64-bit only)
   * macOS